millusdk/millusdk.github.io/_posts/2924-09-22-setting-up-gitlab.markdown

 sudo apt install certbot
 {% endhighlight %}

-Secondly we create the directory where certbot will store the certificates that it generates
+Secondly we create the directory where certbot will store the certificates that it generates along with its own configuration:
 {% highlight bash %}
 sudo mkdir -p /var/www/letsencrypt
 {% endhighlight %}